cisagov/ScubaGear/baselines/teams.md

 ## 1. Meeting Policies

-This section helps reduce security risks posed by the external participants during the meeting.
-In this instance, the term “external participants” includes external users, B2B guest users, unmanaged users and anonymous users.
+This section helps reduce security risks posed by the external participants during meetings.
+In this instance, the term “external participants” includes external users, B2B guest users, unmanaged users, and anonymous users.

-This section also helps reduce security risks related to the user permissions for recording Teams meetings and Events.
-These policies and user permissions apply to meetings hosted by a user, during one-on-one calls, and on group calls started by a user.
+This section helps reduce security risks related to the user permissions for recording Teams meetings and Events.
+These policies and user permissions apply to meetings hosted by a user, during one-on-one calls, and group calls started by a user.
 Agencies should comply with any other applicable policies or legislation in addition to this guidance.

 ### Policies